 Around the holidays or any time of year, capturing memories by taking pictures of my kids is one of my favorite things to do, but I’m often less than satisfied with my photos.
 I use my phone, I use my point and shoot camera, and I even use my DSLR.
 I like some of my pictures most of the time.

 If you’re like me, maybe you’ve wondered if there’s a magic trick or two to get those beautiful professional portraits you see of kids and families?
-I asked my friend Jon Anderson of Jon Anderson Photography if he could share some tips on how to take great photos of kids with any camera.
+I asked my friend Jon Anderson of Jon and Rach Photography in Arlington, Washington, if he could share some tips on how to take great photos of kids with any camera.
 Jon is a fun dad to three little girls, and with his lovely wife Rachel he’s made magic for families, grads, and brides with his beautiful photographs and easy, natural manner.

 Jon recently took some photos of my twins.
 I’m still speechless — they’re wonderful and I’ll treasure them always.
 Here’s more from Jon about how you can take great photos of your kids, too.